 Vanessa holds a Bachelor in Social Sciences majoring in Sociology and graduated with First Class Honours from the National University of Singapore.

-Asiyah is the People Manager for Golden Equator Group.
+Asiyah is People Manager, under the People Experience Management team for Golden Equator Group.
 She brings with her almost three decades of professional experience in Human Resource Management and Administration across various industries.

 Whilst at Wilson Taylor Asia Pacific, she was responsible for overseeing the HR and Admin departments including employee compensation and benefits, Training and Development and recruitment in Singapore, Malaysia and Indonesia.
 She has worked in MNCs such as Transocean Sedco Forex, F&N Dairies and RKJI Engineering Construction.
 Her multi-industry experience includes Public Relations, Manufacturing, Events Management, Oil and Gas, Construction, Finance, and Food and Beverage.